Gabriel-RABHI/ActionBridge/README.md

 - **Jobs** (what background operations a service can perform), **JobStatus**, and **JobResult**.

-In such an architecture, at any given level, only the abstractions of the underlying components are visible, and external client components are unknown.
-This is similar to actual DDD and Clean Architectures principles, promoting Inversion of Control and dependency injection, like Hexagonal architecture.
-The context is a space limited by its dependencies, public capabilities, and published artifacts.
+In such an architecture, at any given level, only the abstractions of the underlying components are visible, and external client components remain unknown.
+This is similar to traditional Domain-Driven Design (DDD) and Clean Architecture principles, promoting Inversion of Control and dependency injection, much like Hexagonal Architecture.

+The context is a space limited entirely by its dependencies, public capabilities, and published artifacts.
 Each encapsulating component acts purely as a transformer (aggregating, rebuilding, composing) or a filter (passing data upward).
-This limited context provides the exact space where an AI Coding Agent can specialize in generating code using a significantly smaller context window and reduced reasoning effort.
+This limited context provides the exact boundary where an AI Coding Agent can specialize in generating code using a significantly smaller context window and reduced reasoning effort.

----

-_NOTE: Realizing this architectural vision requires fundamentally rethinking software design.
-Traditional technical foundations—persistence, database concepts, inter-service communication, and distributed state—must evolve to support this paradigm shift._
+> **NOTE:** Realizing this architectural vision requires fundamentally rethinking software design.
+Traditional technical foundations—persistence, database concepts, inter-service communication, and distributed state—must evolve to support this paradigm shift.
+>

-_To natively support this model at scale, a groundbreaking high performance, distributed, and transactional .NET persistent memory technology is currently in development.
-By implementing an Entity Component System (ECS) backed by Event Sourcing (or Mutation Sourcing) specifically tailored for LOB software, this architecture entirely obsoletes traditional DBMS, ORMs, Message Brokers and integration tests._
+> To natively support this model at scale, a groundbreaking, high-performance, distributed, and transactional .NET persistent memory technology is currently in development.
+By implementing an Entity Component System (ECS) backed by Event Sourcing (or Mutation Sourcing) specifically tailored for LOB software, this architecture entirely obsoletes traditional DBMS, ORMs, Message Brokers, Caches and integration tests.
+>

-_The result is a codebase that is at least three times smaller than an average LOB solution.
-System complexity and unintended side effects may be reduced by an order of magnitude—a reduction tangibly measured by the lower LLM token consumption required to implement any given feature._
+> The result is a codebase that is at least three times smaller than an average LOB solution.
+System complexity and unintended side effects are reduced by an order of magnitude—a reduction tangibly measured by the vastly lower LLM token consumption required to implement any given feature.
 ## The Enhanced Legacy

-While ActionBridge is perfectly cohesive with this new Cell based architectural model, it is entirely agnostic.
+While ActionBridge is perfectly cohesive with this new Cell oriented architectural model, it is entirely agnostic.
 It can be implemented in **any** legacy or modern project now to enhance the predictability and robustness of AI-generated code.

 If you try to build a single AI Agent to handle all the specifications, rules, and technologies—while expecting it to understand both the macro-architecture and the micro-details of each component—its context window becomes overwhelmingly large.
 This context bloat induces "hallucinations" and paralyzes the model's reasoning capabilities.